-There are only a few different psychedelic mushrooms that grow naturally in the Philippines, the most common and popular of which belongs to the genus and species Panaeolus cyanescens.
+Only a few different psychedelic mushrooms grow naturally in the Philippines, the most common and popular of which belongs to the genus and species Panaeolus cyanescens.

-However, there are some less popular Psilocybe cubensis strains that have been collected from around the Philippines as well — the most prevalent of which is the Quezon strain.
+However, some less popular Psilocybe cubensis strains have also been collected from around the Philippines — the most prevalent of which is the Quezon strain.

-Little is known about the origin of this strain or who’s responsible for collecting and developing it into what it is today.
+Little is known about the specific origin of this strain or who to credit for collecting and developing it into what it is today.
 It was reportedly collected in a garden in Quezon City sometime around 2010.

 Most users report an average trip with mild visual hallucinations and a deep sense of connection to the world around them.
-Based on the experiences of users, we estimate that the potency of this mushroom is roughly average, which lands the estimated tryptamine content somewhere between 0.75% and 1% by dried weight.
+Based on users’ experiences, we estimate that the potency of this mushroom is roughly average, which lands the estimated tryptamine content somewhere between 0.5% and 1% by dried weight.

 Given the overall lack of popularity of the Quezon strain, it should come as no surprise that there aren’t any popular variations that have been isolated thus far.
 However, there are plenty of strains that come from other regions of Southeast Asia.